 - Borrowing- find out how many books you can borrow, for how long, and much more!

 - Study areas - we have a number of different types of study areas available for you to choose from

 - Please abide by our Code of Conduct and Library rules

 Your Academic Liaison Librarian is your main point of contact with the Library – there is one for every subject offered at Reading.
 They can help you make effective use of the huge range of resources the Library has to offer in support of your studies by:

 • showing you how to use information resources effectively - your librarian can offer training sessions for your School/Department and online library guides for your subject

 • showing you how to save time by making the most of all our Library services

 • giving you individual help with research - your librarian can offer in depth one-to-one help in finding information, including identifying the most relevant e-resources for you to use

-Find out who your Academic Liason Librarian is here.
+Find out who your Academic Liaison Librarian is..

-Don’t be afraid to ask for help at one of our desks!
-The Welcome Desk staff will answer your general enquiries, questions about your Library account and finding your way around the building.
-The Study Advice and Maths Support Desk provides you with expert advice on a range of study skills and resources in your subject area.
+Don’t be afraid to ask for help online from our friendly staff!
+Our User Services Team will answer your general enquiries, questions about your Library account and finding your way around the building.
+The Study Advice and Maths Support Teams provide you with expert advice on a range of study skills and resources in your subject area.